OpenBazaar/openbazaar-go/README.md

 The start command starts the OpenBazaar-Server

 Help Options:
   -h, --help                      Show this help message

 [start command options]
-      -p, --password=      the encryption password if the database is encrypted -t, --testnet        use the test network
+      -p, --password=             the encryption password if the database is encrypted
+      -t, --testnet               use the test network
-      -l, --loglevel=      set the logging level [debug, info, notice, warning, error, critical]
+      -r, --regtest               run in regression test mode -l, --loglevel=             set the logging level [debug, info, notice, warning, error, critical]
-      -a, --allowip=       only allow API connections from these IPs -s, --stun           use stun on µTP IPv4
+      -a, --allowip=              only allow API connections from these IPs -s, --stun                  use stun on µTP IPv4 -d, --datadir=              specify the data directory to be used --disablewallet         disable the wallet functionality of the node --disableexchangerates  disable the exchange rate service to prevent api queries
-      -d, --datadir=       specify the data directory to be used --disablewallet  disable the wallet functionality of the node --storage=       set the outgoing message storage option [self-hosted, dropbox] default=self-hosted
+          --storage=              set the outgoing message storage option [self-hosted, dropbox] default=self-hosted
 ```

 ## Documentation